International Delivery // Free UK Shipping When You Spend Over £100 // Buy 5+ Swatches & Receive A Discount

-Price per metre.
-Multiple quantities will be cut as a continuous length.
+£56.75 per metre.
+Price is per metre.
+Multiple quantities will be cut in a continuous length.

 This just off-white (natural) hemp silk charmeuse is a beautiful, luxurious fabric with a silken, grainy, satin sheen on one side and a matte finish on the other.
 The satin side has a shimmery, soft, buttery and delicately-textured feel.
 Made with a unique blend of 70% hemp and 30% silk, the natural-coloured hemp silk fabric is truly opulent and exotic.
 The softer hemp fibres come away from the surface, which softens the sheen.